Last Updated on

 Tokyo’s Bunkyo Azalea Flower Festival, (also known as Tsutsuji Matsuri), features over 3000 flowers with over 100 different types of azalea.
 The festival runs from early April through to May every year.
 Among the 100 different types of azalea, are some rare species such as the Fuji-tsutsuji, Karafune, and Hanaguruma.
 The festival takes place at Nezu Shrine, in the Bunkyo ward in Tokyo, Japan.

-The 2018 festival is from April 7th through to May 4th and is open from 9:00 until 17:30 each day.
+The festival takes yearly, in April.
 There is a 200 yen entry fee to see the azalea garden, which allows you to walk past all the flowers and view them up close.
 There’s also a range of street food vendors, performances and a cafe that serves dumplings, amazake, and green tea.
 This year, the flowers reached full bloom earlier than expected which means it is best to visit the festival in mid to late April rather than May.